voughtdq/startel-clients-html-viewer/README.md

 `python -m pip install -r requirements.txt`

 ## Create settings file
-Copy `settings.example.py` into a new file in the same directory called `settings.py`.
+Copy `clients/settings.example.py` into a new file called `clients/settings.py` or follow the instructions in the last section to use a custom settings file.

 We need to copy the secret key into the settings file.